 In day-to-day monitoring and community management, social media managers are faced with both positive and negative mentions about their brands.
 From complimentary praise to harmful attack, social media feeds reflect what people think, feel and write about brands and products.

 For marketers, this is of top concern.
 They should be aware of how their brand is being perceived.
-The three Cs for marketing teams are Content, Conversations and Community.
+The three Cs for marketing teams are Content, Conversations, and Community.
 How is the brand developing content?
 How are marketing teams leading and responding to brand conversations?
 What’s the community vibe of a particular product and brand?

 Dedicated Twitter feeds, like the Twitter stream of iAcquire NYC, are growing in practice; Facebook pages are optimizing the use of social opt-ins and digital marketing firms are selling social services to clients across the entire online spectrum.

 But it’s not the only thing.
 Where’s the conversation about your company happening?
 It isn’t just on your social media stream.
-It’s happening in forums, online webinars, LinkedIn chains, street level marketing events and brand-sponsored tours.
+It’s happening in forums, online webinars, LinkedIn chains, street-level marketing events, and brand-sponsored tours.
 How can brands utilize these areas to drive partnerships, bring in new customers and offer up new branding opportunities?
 Let’s take a look:

 Buzz Marketing (aka Word of Mouth Marketing)

 As Forbes rightly points out, word of mouth marketing just keeps getting better.
 Why?
 It’s a sign that a company is doing something right, and many people are driven to want its product or service.
 Brands can use teaser and buzz marketing campaigns to build conversations around some of their customers’ best testimonials.
 For years TV ad campaigns have used customer testimonials.
-More recently, there are buzzworthy tee-shirt campaigns in urban centers, delivering messages (and sometime free swag) to passers-by.
+More recently, there are buzzworthy tee-shirt campaigns in urban centers, delivering messages (and sometimes free swag) to passers-by.

 Consumer brands should look to street marketing activities for many of their offline campaigns.
 They can set up booths at city festivals, sponsor local industry functions, and align themselves with local non-profits or worthy causes to boost their community partnership standing.